 The Health Information Technology for Economic and Clinical Health (HITECH) Act was approved as part of the 2009 Recovery Act.
 HITECH promotes healthcare professionals to use electronic health records (EHRs) for patients and health information exchanges (HIEs) to facilitate the sharing of patient data.
+Optimizing clinical operations processes and integrating new health IT systems requires change management expertise to ensure adoption and usage by providers.
+Focusing on clinical workflows and operations is key to realizing the intended benefits of health IT investments and regulations like HITECH.
 Any patient who has had to transfer blood work from their primary care doctor to, for instance, their gastroenterologist will understand the value of HIEs (it’s remarkable that the fax machine has lasted until 2015).
 A network that keeps significant amounts of medical data distributed across numerous providers, on the other hand, offers an appealing target for data thieves.
 To obtain people’s health history, you no longer need to sneak into a doctor’s office and flick through actual files; all you need today is a lack of moral guilt and some hacking expertise.
 While HITECH encourages the use of electronic health records (EHRs) and health information exchanges (HIEs), it also enhances a patient’s rights to privacy under HIPAA and places a new responsibility on providers to remain compliant and secure health information.
 For instance, whenever there is a breach of “unprotected” (unencrypted) PHI (patient health information), providers must tell patients.
 Encryption has become the rule of the land as healthcare data moves increasingly to the virtual world.

 Patient user mistake is another healthcare information security risk that EHRs face.
 Your medical privacy is in your control once you’ve accessed your test results through your provider’s portal.
 If you save your information in unencrypted cloud files or transmit your results to your mother through email, you make it easy for a hacker to gain access to your most private information.
 While HIPAA regulations apply to providers, users aren’t often as careful.
 Ensure you’re adopting best approaches for healthcare data security, such as being aware of what you save where and employing strong encryption whenever feasible, even in your emails.